In this Guide

 This one’s even better built.
 While all these models have all-metal bodies, this one has some good upgrades in the plastic parts, especially the buttons on the sprayer head.

-It’s made in the USA, and covered by a lifetime warranty.
+It’s made in the USA.

 Some previous buyers reported issues with funky water coming out of their faucets.
 It was foamy and smelled of chemicals.
 That seems to have been an issue with the original supply lines, which KOHLER has since redesigned.
 The updated versions haven’t had any complaints.